 Per the Manual, section business meeting minutes are to be submitted to the AAFS staff by April 1.
 If the section business meeting minutes identify any revisions to the Manual that were approved by the section membership, staff will forward the minutes to the Policy and Procedure Committee Chair.
 The chair will evaluate whether the proposed amendments are minor and may be immediately incorporated into the next Manual revision or if the proposed amendments are more substantial and should be presented to the Executive Committee for approval.
 Staff will notify the section chair and secretary of the Policy and Procedures Chair's decision.
-In the case of proposed amendments deemed to be substantial, the section chair and secretary will be advised of the due date for reports to the Executive Committee.
-The section chair and secretary will be notified of the outcome after the Board of Directors ratifies the Executive Committee actions in the fall.
+In the case of proposed amendments deemed to be substantial, the section chair and secretary will be notified of the outcome after the Board of Directors ratifies the Executive Committee actions in the fall.
 Approved amendments regarding section membership requirements will be incorporated following the next annual meeting.

 "Forensic Science is the application of scientific principles and technological practices to the purposes of justice in the study and resolution of criminal, civil, and regulation issues."
 Board of Directors, 1993.